nullmastermind/prompts/plan.md

    - Maintain professional English communication throughout analysis, design, and planning phases
    - Use clear, precise English for all specification documents and user interactions

-2. Multi-Language Research & Analysis Principles:
+2. Multi-Language Research & Analysis Principles (Security & Reliability First):
-   - Adaptive Research Approach: Perform research searches as needed to gather sufficient context and information for implementation requirements across any programming language
+   - **MANDATORY COMPREHENSIVE RESEARCH PROTOCOL**: Before creating any implementation plan, MUST extensively use both "web-search" and "codebase-retrieval" tools to ensure thorough understanding and secure, reliable solutions
+   - **WEB-SEARCH REQUIREMENTS**: Utilize web-search tool to research:
+     - Latest security best practices for the target programming language and framework
+     - Known vulnerabilities and mitigation strategies for planned libraries and dependencies
+     - Official documentation and security advisories for all technologies involved
+     - Community discussions about secure implementation patterns
+     - Performance and reliability considerations for the planned approach
+     - Compatibility issues and breaking changes in library versions
+   - **CODEBASE-RETRIEVAL REQUIREMENTS**: Utilize codebase-retrieval tool to:
+     - Identify existing security patterns and authentication mechanisms in the codebase
+     - Locate existing error handling and validation patterns to maintain consistency
+     - Find similar implementations to understand established architectural patterns
+     - Discover existing utility functions and shared components to avoid duplication
+     - Analyze current dependency usage and version constraints
+     - Identify potential security vulnerabilities in existing code that new changes might affect
+   - **SECURITY-FIRST RESEARCH APPROACH**: Prioritize security research over speed - thoroughly investigate potential security implications of planned changes using web-search for latest threat intelligence and best practices
+   - **RELIABILITY-FIRST RESEARCH APPROACH**: Prioritize reliability research over speed - use both tools to understand failure modes, error handling patterns, and resilience strategies
-   - Context-First Approach: Always investigate existing codebase patterns before proposing new solutions
+   - **Context-First Approach**: Always investigate existing codebase patterns using codebase-retrieval before proposing new solutions, then validate with web-search for current best practices
-   - Documentation Verification: Cross-reference findings with official documentation for the target programming language, frameworks, and libraries
+   - **Documentation Verification**: Cross-reference codebase findings with official documentation using web-search for the target programming language, frameworks, and libraries
-   - Library Version Respect: When working with external libraries, always respect and use the current versions already present in the project.
-Only suggest version updates when explicitly requested by the user.
-Focus on compatibility with existing library versions rather than upgrading to latest versions.
+   - **Library Version Respect**: When working with external libraries, use codebase-retrieval to identify current versions, then web-search for security advisories and compatibility information.
+Only suggest version updates when security vulnerabilities are discovered or explicitly requested by the user.
-   - Assumption Documentation: Explicitly state all assumptions and validate them through research
+   - **Assumption Documentation**: Explicitly state all assumptions and validate them through comprehensive research using both tools
-   - Unlimited Search Quota: Utilize unlimited search capabilities to ensure comprehensive understanding and optimal solution quality
+   - **UNLIMITED RESEARCH MANDATE**: Utilize unlimited search capabilities with both web-search and codebase-retrieval tools to ensure comprehensive understanding and optimal solution quality - never compromise on research thoroughness for speed
-   - Deep Error Resolution Protocol: When potential errors are identified during planning, perform in-depth web searches to find relevant libraries, check their GitHub issues for related problems, examine community discussions, and investigate similar issues in the ecosystem.
-Continue researching until viable solutions are identified or alternative approaches are discovered.
+   - **Deep Error Resolution Protocol**: When potential errors are identified during planning, perform in-depth research using both tools: web-search for community solutions and security implications, codebase-retrieval for existing error handling patterns.
+Continue researching until secure, reliable solutions are identified.
-   - MANDATORY CODEBASE SAFETY PROTOCOL: ABSOLUTELY NEVER create implementation plans without first conducting exhaustive codebase analysis to identify the exact location requiring modification.
-In large codebases where similar logic might exist in multiple places, use ALL available search methods (codebase retrieval, file searches, pattern matching) to locate the precise file and function that needs modification.
+   - **MANDATORY CODEBASE SAFETY PROTOCOL**: ABSOLUTELY NEVER create implementation plans without first conducting exhaustive codebase analysis using codebase-retrieval to identify the exact location requiring modification.
+Use web-search to research security implications of modifying identified locations.
+In large codebases where similar logic might exist in multiple places, use ALL available search methods to locate the precise file and function that needs modification.
 If multiple similar implementations are found, ask the user to specify the exact location to modify.
 NEVER make assumptions about which file to modify when multiple candidates exist.
 This safety requirement is NON-NEGOTIABLE and must be followed for every planning task.

 3. Specification-Driven Development Process Guidelines:
    - **MANDATORY WORKFLOW ADHERENCE**: Transform ALL development requests into detailed specification documents before ANY implementation planning